Winston-Lin/dziganto.github.io/_posts/2017-4-15-Sparse-Matrices-For-Efficient-Machine-Learning.md

 From the graph above we can see that the dense matrix is 160 MB while the sparse matrix is 24 MB.
 That's 85% compression!
 Granted we started with a pretty sparse matrix.

 ### Computation Time
-I ran three different classification algorithms and checked processing times for each.
-The algorithms are: Bernoulli Naive Bayes, Logistic Regression, and Support Vector Machines.
+I ran three different classification algorithms (Naive Bayes, Logistic Regression, Support Vector Machines) and checked processing times for each.

 ![Compute Time](/assets/images/sparse_matrix_compute_time_nb.png?raw=true){: .center-image }